rz-k/GRATOR/README.md

 To see duplicate words and display their numbers, we have the following command

-* -f For Find and Show
+* start To enable incognito mode
-* -r For Remove
+* stop To disable incognito mode
-* -c For Path file
+* help To show help